ansys/pyspeos/doc/source/api/index.rst

 API reference
 =============

-This page gives an overview of the API of several pyoptics classes, functions, and attributes.
+This page gives an overview of the API of several PySpeos classes, functions, and attributes.
 You can find them on the left sidebar.